Retail sales fall at fastest pace since March 2009

 The expected sales balance for December fell to -6 from +4 in November.

-The CBI said the decline in sales volumes was driven by pressure on grocers, specialist food and drink stores, department stores and clothing.
+The CBI said the decline in sales volunes was driven by pressure on grocers, specialist food and drink stores, department stores and clothing.

 The balance of sales reported by grocers fell to -21 in November, the lowest in three years, and highlighting the pressures on household incomes in the face of high inflation, low wage growth and a rapidly deteriorating economic outlook.